x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/pbx-and-ip-pbx-configurations-exchange-2013-help.md

 Organizations that currently have a traditional Centrex telephone system in place have to install, deploy, and maintain one or more VoIP gateways for Unified Messaging to work correctly.
 Unified Messaging may require that you install, deploy, and maintain VoIP gateways to work with IP Centrex.
 Several variables will determine whether you need a VoIP gateway.
 These variables include the type of telephones used in your organization (analog, digital, or IP) and the protocols supported by the IP Centrex system.

-  - **Key telephone:** In a Key telephone system, the telephone company's central office is connected to the organization using standard analog or digital telephone lines.
+- **Key telephone**: In a Key telephone system, the telephone company's central office is connected to the organization using standard analog or digital telephone lines.
 A single telephone extension number is connected to multiple telephones so when a call is placed into the organization using this telephone number, all the telephones associated with that line or extension number will ring at the same time.

 With Key telephone systems, individual users share lines across telephones.
 Therefore, callers won't experience frequent busy signals when they try to call into an organization.
 Key telephone systems are typically used by small offices where internal call volume is high but external call volume is low.

 Key telephone systems have become more sophisticated over time and can work with Unified Messaging if a VoIP gateway is added.
 However, some less sophisticated systems may not work even if a supported VoIP gateway is used.

-  - **PBX:** A legacy PBX is a telephony device that switches calls in a telephony or circuit-switched network.
+- **PBX**: A legacy PBX is a telephony device that switches calls in a telephony or circuit-switched network.
 A legacy PBX is a PBX that doesn't have a network adapter and can't pass IP packets.
 Because they can't pass IP packets, some businesses and organizations have replaced legacy PBXs with IP PBXs.
 For a list of PBXs supported by Unified Messaging, see [Telephony advisor for Exchange 2013](https://docs.microsoft.com/en-us/exchange/voice-mail-unified-messaging/telephone-system-integration-with-um/telephony-advisor-for-exchange-2013).

     PBXs are used by most medium- and larger-sized companies.
 A PBX enables users or subscribers of the PBX to share a certain number of outside lines for making telephone calls considered external to the PBX.
 A PBX is a much less expensive solution than giving each user in a business a dedicated external telephone line.
 Telephones, in addition to fax machines, modems, and many other communication devices, can be connected to a PBX.